Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 \[ \pmb{\operatorname{B:}} \quad \Delta t_{E2,E1}|_B \,=\, \Delta t_{E4,E3}|_B \,=\, \gamma_x \, {\nu_x \over c^2 } \, L \,. \]

-So, determining the length difference between these events is not a measurement of the length of the rod in B.
+So, determining the length difference between the spatial coordinates of these events is not a proper measurement of the length of the rod in frame B.

 Consistency Check: So, what would happen if we measured the length of the rod at tB = 0, instead?
-We can use the Lorentz transformation again to get the corresponding point in time for the rod’s right end in frame A:
+We then would have to look at a somewhat different event (instead of E2) in frame A. We can use the Lorentz transformation again to get the required corrected point in time for the rod’s right end in frame A:

 \[ t_B = 0 \,\,\Rightarrow t_B = \gamma_x \,( \, t_A \,+\, {\nu_x \over c^2} * L\,) = 0 \,\,\Rightarrow \,\, t_A = – {\nu_x \over c^2} * L \lt 0 \]